tekumara/notes/uv.md

 Show's the project's dependency tree, not what's in the virtualenv.

-Use `uv pip freeze` to see what's in the virtualenv.
+Use `uv pip tree` or `uv pip freeze` to see what's in the virtualenv.

 ## debugging resolution